If an Italian tells you non ci piove, it doesn't mean they're advising you to leave your umbrella at home.

 What are the expression's origins?

-No one's really sure, but some suggest it comes from the idea that your conviction is so solid that no rain could threaten to weaken it or wash it away - there's 'no shadow of a doubt'.
+No one's really sure, but some suggest it comes from the idea that your conviction is so solid that no rain could threaten to weaken it or wash it away.

-Reckon you can incorporate this simple phrase into you Italian vocabulary?
-We're sure you can - non ci piove.
+We're sure that with a little effort you can incorporate this simple phrase into your Italian vocabulary - non ci piove.

 Comments